From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{fter} IC circuit design and layout, it typically takes two to three months to fabricate a 12-inch IC wafer, involving a multi-step sequence of photolithographic and chemical processing steps.
-Among these steps, a lithography process is used to transfer an IC layout pattern from a photomask to a photosensitive chemical photoresist on the substrate, followed by an etching process that chemically removes parts of a polysilicon or metal layer, uncovered by the etching mask, from the wafer surface.
+Among these steps, a lithography process is used to transfer an IC layout pattern from a photomask to a photosensitive chemical photoresist on the substrate, followed by an etch process that chemically removes parts of a polysilicon or metal layer, uncovered by the etching mask, from the wafer surface.
 Because it is hard to control the exposure conditions and the chemical reactions involved in all fabrication steps, the two processes together lead to nonlinear shape distortion of a designed IC pattern, which is usually too complicated to model.
-This fact gives rise to an issue so-called \textit{mask optimization}, a procedure that computes an optimized photomask (or etching mask) to make the shape of the fabricated IC wafer best consistent with its source layout design.
-The inevitable shape deformations on a fabricated IC due to the imperfect lithography and etching processes often cause IC defects (e.g., thin wires or broken wires) if an IC circuit layout is not appropriately designed, especially on the first few metal layers.
+This fact urges the need for \textit{mask optimization}, a procedure that computes an optimized photomask to make the shape of the fabricated IC wafer optimally consistent with its source layout design.
+The inevitable shape deformations on a fabricated IC due to the imperfect lithography and etch processes often cause IC defects (e.g., thin wires or broken wires) if an IC circuit layout is not appropriately designed, especially on the first few metal layers.
 Nevertheless, in most cases we still cannot identify such IC defects due to inappropriate IC circuit layout until capturing and analyzing the scanning electron microscope (SEM) images of metal layers after the wafer fabrication process, making the circuit verification very costly and time-consuming.

-It is therefore desirable to develop pre-simulation tools, including i) a lithography simulation method for predicting the shapes of fabricated metal lines based on a given IC layout along with IC fabrication parameters, and ii) a mask optimization strategy for predicting the best mask to compensate for the shape distortions caused by the lithography and etching processes.
+It is therefore desirable to develop pre-simulation tools, including i) a lithography simulation method for predicting the shapes of fabricated metal lines based on a given IC layout along with IC fabrication parameters, and ii) a mask optimization strategy for predicting the best mask to compensate for the shape distortions caused by the lithography and etch processes.